zahid6454/Optimizing-ML-Pipeline-Project/README.md

 -   class_weight = balanced (The “balanced” mode uses the values of y to automatically adjust weights inversely proportional to class frequencies in the input data as "n_samples / (n_classes * np.bincount(y)))"

-These are some of the values that were tuned and set by AutoML for the model SGDClassifierWrapper.
+Although there are several parameters that are tuned by AutoML, these are some of those values that were tuned and set by AutoML for the VotingEnsemble.

 ## Pipeline comparison